-- 4.12 There is a difference in ingredients between water pipe smoking and electronic use.
-Most electronic shisha pens are free of carbon monoxide, heavy metals (arsenic and lead) and other cancer causing chemicals found in traditional shisha.
+- 4.11 There is a difference in ingredients between water pipe smoking and electronic use.
+Most electronic shisha pens are free of carbon monoxide, heavy metals (arsenic and lead) and other cancer-causing chemicals found in traditional shisha.
 Devices contain varying degrees of nicotine depending on the brand.
-They also include a variety of fruit flavouring, vegetable glycerine and propylene glycol. - 4.13 Electronic shisha pens do not produce smoke, so there is neither a risk of passive inhaling, nor an unpleasant odour.
-However they are new products and have yet to be confirmed as being safe to health.
+They also include a variety of fruit flavouring, vegetable glycerine and propylene glycol. - 4.12 Although electronic shisha pens do not produce smoke, so there is neither a risk of passive inhaling, nor an unpleasant odour, they are new products and have yet to be confirmed as being safe to health.

-4.14 Many road traffic collisions involving serious injury or death\

-As illustrated previously in Figures 3 and 4, Knightsbridge has a significantly higher number of both slight and serious accidents involving motor vehicles when compared to the Westminster and London averages.
-The likelihood of accidents is exacerbated in the NSA because of the high concentration of vehicles, often congested, mixed with the high number of people - including tourists - that this area attracts.
+4.13 Many road traffic collisions involving serious injury or death to the Westminster and London averages.
+The likelihood of collisions is exacerbated because of the high concentration of vehicles, often congested, mixed with the high number of people - including tourists - that this area attracts.